2016 BMW 7-Series spy shots

 Expect to see lightweight carbon fiber panels used for the roof, hood, and trunk lid.
 The lighter weight should not only improve economy, but also the handling, braking performance and acceleration.

-Standard powertrain options will likely include six-, eight- and twelve-cylinder options, all with direct-injection and turbocharging technologies.
-Though there have been reports that a V-12 may not be included this time around, this is unlikely given the popularity of past V-12 models and the fuel-saving improvements coming in the future.
+Standard powertrain options for the U.S. market will likely include six-, eight- and twelve-cylinder engines, all with direct-injection and turbocharging technologies.
+Though there have been reports a V-12 may not be included this time around, this is unlikely given the popularity of past V-12 models and the fuel-saving improvements coming in the future.

 As for technology, expect a myriad of traffic warning systems and convenience features such as self parking and even some autonomous driving capability.
-BMW only recently announced a partnership with automotive technology supplier Continental to further develop its autonomous car technology, which should debut on its 2016 7-Series.
+BMW recently announced a partnership with supply firm Continental to further develop its autonomous car technology, which should debut on this 2016 7-Series.